ScaDS/msagimport/README.md

 An implementation of the `magimport-parse` callback interface.
 Parses the input files via `magimport-parse` and saves the results in the Gradoop JSON file format.

 #### Important classes
-All of the following classes are in package `one.p_f.testing.magimport.gradoop`.
+All of the following classes are in package `org.gradoop.examples.io.mag.magimport.gradoop`.
 * `GradoopElementProcessor`: Implementation of the `magimport-parse` callback interface.

 ### magimport-grouping